 Through Museums for All, Columbus Museum of Art will offer complimentary admission for visitors that receive food assistance (also known as SNAP benefit).
-This includes both general & special exhibition admission and is valid for two adults and all accompanying children per visit.
+We also accept participants in WIC and Medicaid.
+This includes both general & special exhibition admission and is valid for all persons within the household.

 How does it work?